(a short story)

 Still, her eyes stayed on mine.

 “And then you stopped letting me help,” I said.
-“You were there.
-But not really.
-You were in the same room, but you weren’t… with me.”
+“You were there, but not really.
+In the room, but not with me.”

 Her expression didn’t change, but I saw it land—somewhere deep.